Scott Arnold (golfer)

 Scott Arnold (born 13 September 1985) is an Australian professional golfer.

+Amateur career

 Arnold was a top amateur golfer, winning several events in Australia.
 He was the number one ranked golfer in the World Amateur Golf Ranking for five weeks in early 2009.

+Professional career

-Arnold turned professional in 2009.
-He has played on the European Tour, Challenge Tour, OneAsia Tour and the PGA Tour of Australasia.
+In 2009, Arnold turned professional.
+He has played on the European Tour, Challenge Tour, OneAsia Tour, and the PGA Tour of Australasia.
 He won his first professional tournament in January 2012 at the Victorian Open.